 Gonorrhea is a bacterial infection that affects all genders.
-The bacterium causing this infection survives in the throat, the urethra and the rectum.
+The bacterium causing this infection survive in the throat, the urethra and the rectum.
 According to some experts, this bacterium even survives in the cervix.
-Transmission occurs when someone comes in direct contact with a gonorrhea infected individual e.g. sexual contact.
+Transmission occurs when someone comes in direct contact with gonorrhea-infected individual e.g. sexual contact.

 Gonorrhea is an easy to treat sexually transmitted infection but if left untreated, it can cause side effects that can be irreversible.
 Side effects on men and women of gonorrhea vary.

 Men exposed to gonorrhea bacterium can start seeing symptoms of infection in as fast as two days.
 There are some who experiences it after a month of having contact with someone infected with Gonorrhea.
 Men with Gonorrhea infection can experience pain when urinating.
 They might experience swelling on one of their testicles while on their penis, they might notice some pus-like discharges.
 When disregarded, these symptoms can lead to infertility once the testicles get fully inflamed.